jovanpost/sp500scn/README.md

 `lake/prices/{TICKER}.parquet`.
 Legacy database table reads and `yfinance` imports have been removed in favor of this storage-based approach.

+Storage paths are normalised automatically: the configured bucket name or leading slashes are stripped from the object key before Supabase requests are issued.
+Environment variables such as `LAKE_PRICES_PREFIX` may therefore be specified as `prices`, `/prices`, or even `lake/prices` without breaking remote fetches.
+The loader logs the resolved bucket, prefix, and key whenever a request fails to assist with troubleshooting.

 ## Outcome Evaluation

 Use the `scripts/evaluate_outcomes.py` utility to update `data/history/outcomes.csv` with trade results.